 ROI (Return on Investment)

-Regardless of whether you’re using paid advertising or relying entirely on organic inbound marketing efforts to generate new traffic, leads and, ultimately, conversions, ROI is always the number one metric that you need to be focussing on, for this is what you will use to measure the value of your return.
+Regardless of whether you're using paid advertising or relying entirely on your organic inbound marketing strategy and marketing efforts to generate new traffic, leads and, ultimately, conversions, ROI is always the number one metric that you need to be focussing on, for this is what you will use to measure the value of your return.